sl-design-system/components/website/src/categories/components/toggle-group/usage.md

 Let's explore the behavior of the toggle group:

 ### Focusable area
-When you reach the toogle group the first toogle control is focused, and you can move with the arrows.
+When you reach the toggle group, the first control is focused, and you can move with the left and right arrows between the controls.

 ### Validation
-When you selecte an option within the label variant, you will get a checkmark to improve the succesfull feedback.
+To enhance usability, the toggle group provides clear visual cues for selected and unselected states.
+In Icon + Label and Icon Only variants, unselected toggles show a line icon, while selected toggles use a solid icon, making active states easy to spot.
+For Label Only toggles, a check mark appears on selection, ensuring consistent, intuitive feedback across all variants.

+### Default Selection
+When a toggle control is pre-selected by default, it either reflects a recommended choice or a selection the user made in the past.
+This approach minimizes decision-making by presenting users with a familiar or suggested option while allowing easy adjustments if needed.

+### Exclusive & Multiple Selections
+The toggle group can support both exclusive and multiple selections, adapting to different needs.
+In exclusive mode, only one toggle can be active, ideal for mutually exclusive options.
+In multiple-selection mode, users can activate several toggles simultaneously, enabling flexible, combined choices for more complex actions.

 </section>